 Create a Robust Investment Portfolio with WealthDesk

 A good investment portfolio optimizes the potential returns while matching the customer’s risk profile.
-For example, let us consider an investor who has a medium risk profile.
+For example, let us consider an investor with a medium risk profile.
 In such a case, the portfolio could have a balance of blue-chip stocks and debt funds for maximum impact.

 A stock portfolio is a basket of equity stocks.
 A good stock portfolio could have around 20 to 30 companies that investors believe would give them good returns.
-The selection of such companies is often based on the risk profile and growth expectations of the investor.
+The selection of such companies is often based on the investor’s risk profile and growth expectations.